 where $H$ represents the KG or Dirac Hamiltonians

 and $\sigma_{i}$ are the usual Pauli matrices.
-We have used the Hamiltonian form \cite{greiner} of the Klein-Gordon equation, for which $\Phi$ has two components.
-We will be interested throughout this work in free propagation along a single spatial direction, therefore effectively restricting the Hamiltonian to a spatial 1D problem: in this case the Dirac spinor $\Phi$ has only two nontrivial components, and this is why $H_{D}$ as given by Eq. (\ref{HD}) is two dimensional rather than four.
+We have used the Hamiltonian form \cite{greiner} of the Klein–Gordon equation, for which $\Phi$ has two components.
+We will be interested throughout this work in free propagation along a single spatial direction; therefore, effectively restricting the Hamiltonian to a spatial 1D problem: in this case, the Dirac spinor $\Phi$ has only two nontrivial components, and this is why $H_{D}$ as given by Equation (\ref{HD}) is two dimensional rather than four.

-As is well-known \cite{greiner} both $H_{KG}$ and $H_{D}$ admit positive and negative energy solutions denoted $\Phi_{p}^{\pm}(t,x)$ with the $+$ and $-$ signs corresponding to positive and negative energy solutions.
-For instance for the Klein-Gordon equation we have \cite{wachter}
+As is well-known \cite{greiner}, both $H_{KG}$ and $H_{D}$ admit positive and negative energy solutions denoted $\Phi_{p}^{\pm}(t,x)$, with the $+$ and $-$ signs corresponding to positive and negative energy solutions.
+For instance, for the Klein–Gordon equation we have \cite{wachter}

 where